303-700 W. Pender Street

 Creditors have 45 days to consider the Consumer Proposal unless a creditors’ meeting is required.
 If the majority vote is in favour, your Consumer Proposal is deemed accepted.

-Automatic Court approval is obtained 15 days after your creditors approve the Consumer Proposal
+Deemed Court approval is obtained 15 days after your creditors approve the Consumer Proposal and no objection to the Consumer Proposal is filed in Court.

 You are required to attend two counselling sessions.